cockroachdb/docs/src/current/v23.2/cluster-virtualization-setting-scopes.md

 ---
 title: Cluster Setting Scopes with Cluster Virtualization enabled
-summary: Learn which cluster settings are scoped to the system interface and to virtual clusters when Cluster Virtualization is enabled.
+summary: Learn which cluster settings are scoped to the system virtual cluster and to virtual clusters when Cluster Virtualization is enabled.
 toc: true
 docs_area: deploy
 ---